 Because of their fabric, it is more common in framing them to frame them behind glass.
 Dust causes the vibrant colours of the batik to fade, and the glass helps to protect the framed batik from the dust.

 In this particular custom frame example, the artwork has been framed with a combination of three picture frame mouldings.
 The white frames balance the details of the artwork.
 The blue coloured frame balances against the very dark colours of the painting.

 Alternatively, batik paintings can be framed with matboards (often called mats, borders or surrounds).
 Both framing options allow for the material to be professionally stretched by the framer.
 The main benefits of mats are:

-A Frames NOW Picture Framer will always guide you on the most suitable framing solution for your batik painting.
+Frames Now will always guide you on the most suitable framing solution for your batik painting.